-Contrary to others wound, the complication of infections and opening are minimal, this is because of its small length and size.
+Contrary to others’ wounds, the complication of infections and opening is minimal, this is because of its small length and size.

 Thanks to its small size, there are usually no complications of infection or openings of the wound.
 And after 15 days, physical activities should increase in difficulty.

-It is recommended making movements such as rotation and lateralization which stimulate the thoracolumbar spine.
-In the first month you must avoid any bad posture and handling heavy things.
+It is recommended to make movements such as rotation and lateralization which stimulate the thoracolumbar spine.
+In the first month, you must avoid any bad posture and handling heavy things.